geluso/react-router-dom-intro/README.md

 This all happens on one page!
 The page never refreshes.
 The chat bar with your friend never disappears as you compose an email and search through your inbox.

-Modern web applications like Gmail are called **Single Page Applications**.
-A Single Page Application serves up just one webpage and that web page is configured to display all sorts of different content.

-Gmail has one web page that shows you your inbox, shows you individual emails, and lets you search through all your email.
+Gmail fits the definition of a **Single Page Applications**.
+Gmail loads one page just once and that page replaces content dynamically to show you many different things.
+That single page changes it's content dynamically without reloading or sending you to another page.
+It's great!

+Consider the benefits of a single page application:
+* It's fast.
+Users don't have to wait for a page to reload over and over.
+* It's persistent.
+You can have a chat window open in one corner and keep talking to a friend as the rest of Gmail switches between showing you your inbox, an email, or email search results.

+## Single Page Apps Break Old History Mechanics!
 Single Page Applications break the initial design of Browser History Mechanics.
 The **back** and **forward** actions were built specifically to go back and forth between different pages.
+Since single page apps only change the content of themselves without actually sending users to different web pages the notion of **back** and **forward** is lost.

-These modern web pages keep you all on just one page view many different views.
-When users press the **back** button they go entirely off the page, completely out of the Single Page Application.
+When users press the **back** button in a Single Page Application they go back off the one page, completely out of the Single Page Application.

 Imagine being on Facebook, going to Gmail, going through several views of different email inboxes, search results and then pressing the back button.